spacetj/production-readiness/01-stability-reliability/README.md

 - Sample App: [demo-go-postgres repo](https://github.com/rsmcode/demo-go-postgres)

 The following cloud native tools helps implement:

-- build and packaged in a standardized and automated fashion
+- build and package in a standardized and automated fashion
-- standardized development, testing and debugging cycles
+- standardize development, testing and debugging cycles

-### Prerequisite
+## Prerequisite

 ```bash
 make deps
 ```

+> Only execute this command if you're on a mac and you have brew installed

-Assuming homebrew is installed, the above command will install the following tools:
+The command will install the following tools:

 - GolangCI-Lint
 - Kind
 - Skaffold